AWS Big Data Blog

 • Other compatible agents: Compatible with tools supporting the Agent Skills specification

-The Power/Skill provides guidance across the development lifecycle:
+The Skill provides guidance across the development lifecycle:

 • Best practices for Managed Service for Apache Flink application development